File Your FAFSA Early!

 FAFSA on the Web (FOTW) is the U.S. Department of Education's online version of the FAFSA.
 FOTW is the fastest and easiest way to apply.
 It will check for errors and inconsistencies while you're filling it out, so those mistakes can be fixed before the application is processed.
 You can also use the IRS Data Retrieval Tool to complete or correct your tax information.
 Wright State University strongly encourages you to use FOTW to file your FAFSA.

 Some federal aid is limited in funding, so don't put off applying.
-The FAFSA is available every year on January 1 prior to the start of the academic year.
+The FAFSA is available every year on October 1 (starting with the 2017-2018 academic year) prior to the start of the academic year.
 Wright State University has a FAFSA priority deadline.
 This deadline is for campus-based aid programs, such as the Federal Supplemental Educational Opportunity Grant and Federal Work-Study.
 If you miss Wright State University's FAFSA priority deadline date you can still apply for federal student aid.
 Three of the largest federal student aid programs, the Federal Pell Grant, Federal Direct Stafford Loans and the Federal Direct Parent PLUS Loan, can still be awarded at Wright State if the FAFSA priority deadline date is not met.

 Read the Instructions and Answer YES to All Types of Aid!